 1. Map Out Monthly Bills

-To set up my budget, one of the first things I did was I mapped out all of my monthly bills.
+To set up my budget, one of the first things I did was to I map out all of my monthly bills.
 I decided to create a monthly bill template to help me get on track as seen below.

 This template helps me see my monthly bills for each month.
-Before I got serious about paying off debt I didn’t organize my monthly bills which made it difficult for me to know which bills were coming out each month.
+Before I got serious about paying off debt, my monthly bills were not organized, which made it difficult to know which bills were coming out each month.
 Below are some tips to help set up a monthly bill plan using a template similar to the one I created.

 2. Figure Out Monthly Income

-Another area I really focused on to stick to my budget was figuring out my monthly income.
-Since my monthly income is always different, I needed something that would track my monthly income from my blog and also from the different side hustles I did.
+Another area I really focused on to help stick to my budget, was to figure out my monthly income.
+Since my monthly income is always different, I needed something that would track my monthly income from my blog and also from the different side hustles I have.

 Since I am a visual person, writing it down on paper helps me stay focused.
 Below, you will see an example of how to track and use the paycheck budget template.
 This template helps me figure out my monthly income and my monthly expenses to see how much I can save each month.